digital-sailors/standard-redirects-for-cloudfront/README.md

 (This allows CloudFront to execute this function as a Lambda@Edge function.)

 5. Select the Output Value, this is the ARN (including the version) for the Lambda function.
-6. In CloudFront edit a **Behaviour** and add a **Lambda Function Association** of type "Event Type" and enter the Lambda function ARN from the previous step.
+6. In CloudFront edit a **Behaviour** and add a **Lambda Function Association** with the *Event Type* "Origin Request" and enter the Lambda function ARN from the previous step.
 7. Wait for the CloudFront distribution to deploy.

 ### Contact